rust-lang/rust/text/0000-hash-simplification.md

   randomly seed each individual instance but may at best have one global seed.
   This consequently elevates the risk of a DoS attack on a `HashMap` instance.

+* The method of combining hashes together is not proven among other languages and is not guaranteed to provide the guarantees we want.
+This departure from the may have unknown consequences.

 # Unresolved questions

 * To what degree should `HashMap` attempt to prevent DoS attacks?
 Is it the